-Bukit Panjang is not as swanky as Orchard, nor is it as happening as new towns like Tampines or Punggol.
-But as a resident who moved into Bukit Panjang just 5 years ago – after staying in Clementi, Choa Chu Kang and Yew Tee in the past – I’ve since grown to love its quiet charm.
+Bukit Panjang is not as swanky as Orchard, nor is it as happening as new towns such as Tampines or Punggol.
+But as a resident who moved into Bukit Panjang recently – after staying in Clementi, Choa Chu Kang and Yew Tee in the past – I’ve since grown to love its quiet charm.

 From scenic boardwalks to hot supper spots, here are the perks of living at Bukit Panjang that only residents of the area are privy to – until now.